 Steep-sided valleys created by sapping are found in many areas such as Utah, Colorado, England, Hawaii, New Zealand, and many other places.
 Short, stream-like, deep channels have been observed on Mars.
 Very similar to valleys created by groundwater sapping on Earth, discovery of Martian valleys has prompted studies aimed at better understanding the process of sapping.

 The photo above shows sapping tunnels formed in Navajo Sandstone of Utah.
-In the photos to the right, note smaller but similar features in walls of upstream area of Old Man’s Creek gorge.
+In the photos below, note smaller but similar features in walls of upstream area of Old Man’s Creek gorge.

 Weathering Module Introduction